semenInRussia/fast-exec.el/README.md

 Full command is special type of `fast-exec.el`, which content understand don't required.

-For creating `full-command` you can use 2 folowed functions: `fast-exec/full-command` and `fast-exec/some-commands`.
-As you can predict, `fast-exec/full-command` create 1 command and `fast-exec/some-commands` create some commands.
+For creating `full-command` you can use 2 folowed functions: `fast-exec/full-command` and `fast-exec-make-some-commands`.
+As you can predict, `fast-exec/full-command` create 1 command and `fast-exec-make-some-commands` create some commands.

 `fast-exec/full-command` take 2 arguments: name of command and command. `name` of command also it's letters which you canpress after call `fast-exec/exec` for call `command`.
 Be careful with case of words of `name`, words with first lower letter will ignore. `command` is interactive symbolic funtion's name.
 Example: